keboola/developers-docs/extend/common-interface/manifest-files/in-files-manifests.md

 #### `/data/in/files` manifests

-An input file manifest stores metadata about a downloaded file.
+An input file manifest stores metadata about a downloaded file from Storage Files to the component’s working directory.

 {% highlight json %}
 {